EtienneBruines/fasthttplambda/README.md

 ## Possible optimizations

-It's be nice to reference the memory already allocated within the event, instead of copying it into our own `Request`.
+It would be nice to reference the memory already allocated within the event, instead of copying it into our own `Request`.
 However, since the `fasthttp.RequestCtx` is not an `interface`, there's little chance to get it working without forking the `fasthttp` package.